Using Figure's HELOCs as a Financial Tool for the Future (Rather Than Your Mortgage)

 How a HELOC from Figure Works

-You'll also be able to choose from different fixed term options, which means that you can lock in interest rates now.
+You'll also be able to choose from different fixed term options2navigates to numbered disclaimer, which means that you can lock in interest rates now.
 That's especially important in a world where interest rates may only be going up.
-Bottom line?
-For the savvy homeowner, the HELOC can be a great way to borrow against home equity.